netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Interoperability of the QUIC-MP Path ID and the Network Paths

-Unfortunately, there is not always a 1:1 mapping between path IDs and SCION's network paths.
+Implementations should try to maintain a 1:1 mapping between QUIC-MP path IDs and SCION network paths.

-- A PAN path may expire and should be replaceable with a new version without requiring a new Path ID.
+However, this is not always possible or useful.
-  Recommendation: It is not required to perform path migration/validation in this case.
+- It seems reasonable that a SCION implementation may refresh an expiring path with a new identical path.
+It seems equally reasonable that this is handled by the path selector, see {{patsel}}.
-- In a scenario as described in {{Section 5.2 of QUIC-MP}}, it is possible that two distinct QUIC-MP path IDs refer to the very same SCION network path.
+- This document recommends that a SCION implementation, when used with QUIC-MP should be configured, such that every SCION network path is used for exactly one QUIC-MP path ID.
+However, it may not always be possible or feasible to configure SCION implementations this way, for example when they are part of a SCION gateway or proxy, see {{sig}}.
-- Depending on the implementation, a SCION network path may be first associated with a given path ID.
-Once this path ID is abandoned, the SCION network path may be associated with another path ID.
+- With NAT rebinding, as described in {{Section 5.2 of QUIC-MP}}, the path can effectively change, the implication need to be discussed in a future version of this document **TODO**.

-Recommendations:
+- SCION path should be allowed to be reused, e.g., they may be assigned to one path ID, then that path ID is closed, then they may be assigned to another path ID.
+This should cause no problem except for the marginal complexity of managing the associate state with a path ID.

-- Network address changes, except for expired paths being renewed, should trigger path validation.
+Recommendations, see also {{recommendations}}:

-- Network path changes (while the network address stays the same), except for expired paths being renewed, should trigger algorithm reset (CC, RTT estimate), see {{Section 5.1 of QUIC-MP}}.
+- Changes of the network address, except possibly for expired paths being renewed, should trigger path validation.

-In SCION, neither the AS nor the network path are validated and can be forged, see {{security}} for a discussion.
-However, SCION provides extensions for validating these properties, namely SPAO and EPIC.
+- Within a QUIC-MP session, every SCION network path should be used only with one path ID.
+However, it may be reused if the path was abandoned or closed.
-(**TODO** remove or replace references to SPAO/EPIC?)
+- Changes of the network path (while the network address stays the same), except for expired paths being renewed, should trigger algorithm reset (CC, RTT estimate), see {{Section 5.1 of QUIC-MP}}.

 ## Disjointness {#disjointness}